Top 4 Tips for MSPs Looking to Retain Their Clients

 1. Deliver on Your MSP’s Promises

 It’s easy to list the plethora of services and value that your MSP provides to your clients.
-But when the metaphorical rubber hits the road, you must be ready to deliver on your promises.
+But when push comes to shove, you must be ready to deliver on your gurantees.

 In multi-faceted companies like MSPs, it’s easy for things to fall through the cracks.
 Pay close attention to your client's needs, regularly checking to ensure all systems work as intended.